micheleandreoli/mulinux/README.md

 It is a miniature, but nearly full-featured distribution (i.e., version) of Linux that can fit on a single floppy disk and can turn almost any personal computer into a temporary but powerful Linux machine in a matter of minutes.
 It allows very old and obsolete computers (80386, 80486 and Pentium Pro hardware (dating from 1986 through 1998) to be used as basic intranet/Internet servers or text-based workstations with a UNIX-like operating system along with system repair, education, forensic analysis and what the developer called *proselytizing*.
 In 2004 reviewer Paul Zimmer wrote, "Although there are several other single-floppy Linux distributions, none can match muLinux's extensive and unique combination of useful features."
 The last version update was in 2004, when further development of this "linux-on-a-floppy" distribution ended.

+> The purpose of this github repository is purely historical/archeological, basically sentimental.
+> Greetings form the good, old Italy!

 ## Download
 [Official repository](http://micheleandreoli.org/public/Software/mulinux/mu/iso/)